MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-work-standard-lines.md

 ---
-title: Standard Recurring Sales and Purchase Lines
+title: Standard Recurring Sales Lines
-description: Set up frequently used sales lines and purchase lines to insert them on sales and purchase documents and quickly fill the lines with standard information.
+description: Set up frequently used sales lines to insert them on sales documents and quickly fill the lines with standard information.
 author: SorenGP